StarlingXWeb/starlingx-website/src/pages/blog/starlingx-dual-stack-support.md

 ## Distributed Cloud Operations

 The Distributed Cloud architecture is what differentiates StarlingX from most other cloud platforms, and therefore it has been crucial that it supports the dual-stack configuration option as well.
-Subclouds can be installed in dual-stack mode if their version is new enough to supports it.
+Subclouds can be installed in dual-stack mode if their version is new enough to support it.
 When this setup is used, all operational communication between the system controller and subclouds uses the primary address pool.

 It is also important to note, that the System Controller and subclouds can operate in different network modes, however, they must share the same primary address family in the OAM and management networks (for subclouds this can be OAM and admin networks).
 The geo-redundancy feature also uses the primary pools to communicate.